twardoch/text-to-speech-training/docs/harvard-ngsl-sentences.md

 The facts don’t always show who is right.
 It was done before the boy could see it.
 To send it now in large amounts is bad.
-The ﬁrst part of the plan needs changing.
+The first part of the plan needs changing.
 Many hands help get the job done.
-Open your book to the ﬁrst page.
+Open your book to the first page.
 Will you please answer that phone.
 Small children came to see him.
 She called his name many times.